Synthetic Mutual Gauge Field in Microwave-Shielded Polar Molecular Gases

 \textit{Concluding Remarks.} Having discussed the qualitative effect of the gauge field, here we emphasize that a quantitative study of such quantum many-body systems is highly challenging, to the extent that there is so far no protocol to write down reliably a Hamiltonian or Lagrangian.
 First of all, the mutual gauge field occurs between any pairs of molecules and couples to all relative coordinates, but we cannot write the kinetic energy term in the relative coordinates of all pairs since

-This prevents including the mutual gauge field in the first quantization form of many-body Hamitonian.
+This prevents including the mutual gauge field in the first quantization form of the many-body Hamiltonian.
 In the fractional quantum Hall case, the flux attachment is implemented in the field theory form by the Chern-Simons gauge theory.
 However, so far, it is also not clear how to attach a solenoid in a field theory approach.

-Finally, we compare the microwave-shield polar molecules in Table \ref{comparision} with the other three quantum many-body systems that have been extensively studied before.
-Compared with liquid helium, both systems possess hard core repulsion, and the interaction range is comparable to the inter-particle distance \cite{Jin2024}.
-However, the interaction is anisotropic in polar molecules, and liquid helium has no emergent gauge field, which makes the interaction physics in polar molecules likely richer.
-Compared with cold atoms with synthetic gauge fields, the synthetic gauge fields in both cases emerge by a similar mechanism: the internal state structure of the adiabatic eigenstate varies spatially.
-However, their difference is that the gauge field is single-particle physics in cold atoms but is a mutual gauge field in polar molecules, which makes the latter intrinsically a part of the interaction effect.
-Compared with the fractional quantum Hall effect, both systems possess repulsive interaction and mutual gauge fields.
-However, their difference lies in the structure of the mutual gauge field.
-A quantized flux is attached to each electron locally in the fractional quantum Hall case~\cite{Nagaosa}, but in the polar molecule case, the magnetic field has an extended spatial distribution around each molecule, which makes the effect of the gauge field more like a geometric effect rather than a topological effect as in the fractional quantum Hall case.
-With these similarities and significant differences, we believe that discovering and investigating the mutual gauge field in polar molecular gases will further enrich our quantum many-body physics.
+To highlight the potential impact of this finding on future quantum simulation, we present in Table \ref{comparision} the similarities and differences between microwave-shielded polar molecules and the other three extensively studied quantum many-body systems.
+First, in comparison to liquid helium, both systems exhibit hard-core repulsion, with an interaction range comparable to the inter-particle distance \cite{Jin2024}.
+The long-range nature of the interaction can lead to a supersolid phase for bosons or a Wigner crystal phase for fermions.
+Investigating the unconventional properties induced by the emergent gauge field in polar molecules within the supersolid or Wigner crystal phase is worthwhile.
+Secondly, when compared to cold atoms with synthetic gauge fields, both systems show effects of spin-orbit coupling as discussed earlier.
+The key difference is that in cold atoms, the gauge field pertains to single-particle physics, whereas it is part of the interaction in polar molecules.
+Spin-orbit coupling is known to be an essential ingredient for topological physics, making it intriguing to explore whether interaction-driven topology will emerge in this system.
+Thirdly, compared to the fractional quantum Hall effect, both systems feature repulsive interactions and mutual gauge fields.
+The angular momentum displayed in Fig. \ref{angular-momentum} is also sufficiently large to ensure that the system transitions into the fractional quantum Hall regime.
+However, the difference lies in the structure of the mutual gauge field.
+In the fractional quantum Hall case, a quantized flux is locally attached to each electron \cite{Nagaosa}, whereas, in the polar molecule case, the magnetic field has an extended spatial distribution around each molecule.
+This enhances the spatial fluctuation of the gauge field as molecules move, potentially resulting in novel types of strongly correlated phases in the fractional quantum Hall context.